eoap/ogc-bp-ap-annex-a-examples/README.md

 Learn more about the Data Flow Management [here](https://docs.ogc.org/bp/20-089r1.html#toc38).

-This repository provides a simple Python script to stage a Sentinel-2 product from the `sentinel-s2-l2a-cogs` collection.
+This repository provides a simple Python script to stage a Sentinel-2 product from the Sentinel-2 Cloud-Optimized GeoTIFFs collection described here: [https://registry.opendata.aws/sentinel-2-l2a-cogs/](https://registry.opendata.aws/sentinel-2-l2a-cogs/).

 This Python script requires `stac-asset` and `pystac`, install these with: